Editorial note: an earlier version of this article was first published on March 3, 2009. It was updated on August 13, 2020.

 Identify whether you have static forehead wrinkles or dynamic forehead wrinkles

-When cosmetic-focused doctors look at patients with wrinkled skin, they may ask them to squint or make emotional facial expressions.
+When cosmetic-focused doctors and nurses look at patients with wrinkled skin, they may ask them to squint or make emotional facial expressions.
 Then, in an instant, they can tell you the problem.

 You see, we have two main types of wrinkles.
 These are dynamic wrinkles and static wrinkles.;